OMICRON3069/EvTest/ReadMe.md

 ---------------------------

-Simple event bus framework with ~~custom http parser~~ which can fit my graduation project demands.
+Simple event bus framework with ~~custom http parser~~ which can meet my graduation project's demands.

 Shit, I can just use [WebSocket](https://github.com/gorilla/websocket) to achieve async and non-blocking network communication.